Guide to 5 Types of Salesforce Architects

 Types of Salesforce Architects

 If you’re not familiar with what Salesforce Architects do, you probably don’t know the differences between each type.
-Before we dive into the specifics, let’s have a look at the general overview of the architect types:
+Here’s an overview before we dive into each type individually:

 - Solution Architect: Responsible for everything inside Salesforce.

-- Technical Architect: Responsible for the data going in and out of Salesforce and integrated systems.
+- Technical Architect: Responsible for the data going into, and out from Salesforce and integrated systems.

-- Data Architect: Responsible for defining and designing the data architecture, making it scalable.
+- Data Architect: Responsible for defining and designing the data architecture in such a way that it is scalable.

 - Transformation Architect: Responsible for defining the target operating model, skill sets, managing resources, governance, and stakeholders.

-After reading this, it’s likely that you now have more questions than before.
-What does a Technical Architect do differently from a Solution Architect?
+You likely have more questions now than when you started reading.
+What does a Technical Architect do differently to a Solution Architect?
 How do Enterprise Architects fit into the picture?
 Are all Architects necessary to work on a single project?
-Rest assured, we will explore these questions ultimately demystifying the subject.
+We’ll be demystifying these questions, and more.

 They will oversee: